miggle/ccg_kickstart/README.md

 $ composer create-project miggle/ccg_kickstart_installer MY_PROJECT --no-interaction
 ```
 Composer will create a new directory called MY_PROJECT containing a ```docroot```
-directory with a full Lightning code base therein.
+directory with a full CCG Kickstart code base therein.
 You can then install it like you would any other Drupal site.